 Changes affecting both DB and DC plans

-- HCE compensation threshold remains at $115,000.
-For calendar year plans, this will first affect 2014 HCE designations because $115,000 will be the threshold for the 2013 “lookback” year.
-When the HCE compensation threshold doesn’t increase and keep pace with employee salary increases, employers may find that more of their well-paid employees become classified as HCEs.
-Eventually, this could have two direct outcomes:
+- HCE compensation threshold increases from $115,000 to $120,000.
+For calendar year plans, this will first affect 2016 HCE designations because $120,000 will be the threshold for the 2015 “lookback” year.
+Slightly fewer participants will meet the new HCE compensation criteria, which will have two direct outcomes:

-- Plans may see marginally worse nondiscrimination testing results (including ADP results) if there are more HCEs.
-It could potentially make a big difference for smaller plans that were very close to failing the tests.
+- Plans may see better nondiscrimination testing results (including ADP results) if there are fewer participants at the low end of the HCE range, especially those with big deferrals.
+It could make a big difference for plans that were close to failing the tests.

-- More HCEs means that there are more participants who must receive 401(k) deferral refunds if the plan fails the ADP test.
+- Fewer HCEs means that there are fewer participants who must receive 401(k) deferral refunds if the plan fails the ADP test.

 DC-specific increases and their significance

 - The increase in the 401(k) deferral limit could be of limited value to companies whose 401(k) plans consistently fail the IRS Actual Deferral Percentage (ADP) test.
-In those situations, HCE deferrals are restricted to an amount below the statutory limit so a limit increase may not matter.
-One option to remedy the situation (though not without its costs) would be to adopt a safe-harbor plan design.
+In those situations, HCE deferrals are restricted to an amount below the statutory threshold so a limit increase may not matter.
+However, the catch-up limit increase may provide some solace to HCEs age 50 or older since it is not constrained by the ADP test.

 DB-specific increases and their significance